-12th Conference on Computation, Communication, Aesthetics & X
+13th Conference on Computation, Communication, Aesthetics & X

-XCOAX 2024 xCoAx 2024 logo FABRICA
+XCOAX 2025 xCoAx 2025 logo DUNDEE

-xCoAx is a great chance for international audiences to exchange ideas in search of interdisciplinary synergies between computer scientists, artists, media practitioners, and theoreticians at the thresholds between digital arts and culture.
+xCoAx is a great chance for international audiences to exchange ideas in search of interdisciplinary synergies between artists, media practitioners, computer scientists, and theoreticians at the thresholds between digital arts and culture.

-Joanna Zylinska's keynote, 2023 Annet Dekker's keynote, 2023 Performances, 2022 Conference, 2022 Conference, 2022 Winnie Soon's keynote, 2022 Andreas Broeckmann's keynote, 2022 Conference, 2021 Špela Petrič's keynote, 2021 Yuk Hui's keynote, 2021 Performances, 2019 Luciana Parisi's keynote, 2019 Domenico Quaranta's keynote, 2019 Performances, 2019 Performances, 2018 Exhibition, 2018 Mario Klingemann, keynote speaker 2018 Pepe Vidal's keynote, 2018 Conference, 2018 Penousal Machado's keynote, 2017 Olia Lialina's keynote, 2017 Exhibition, 2017 Exhibition, 2017 Conference, 2016 Performances, 2016 Frieder Nake's keynote, 2016 Performances, 2015 Performances, 2015 William Latham's keynote, 2015 Performances, 2015 Conference, 2015 Conference, 2014 Exhibition, 2014 Olga Goriunova's keynote, 2014 Philip Galanter's work, exhibition, 2014 Exhibition, 2014 Alessandro Ludovico's keynote, 2013 Performances, 2013
+Christa Sommerer's keynote, 2024 Francesca Franco's keynote, 2024 Conference, 2024 Joanna Zylinska's keynote, 2023 Annet Dekker's keynote, 2023 Performances, 2022 Conference, 2022 Winnie Soon's keynote, 2022 Andreas Broeckmann's keynote, 2022 Conference, 2021 Špela Petrič's keynote, 2021 Yuk Hui's keynote, 2021 Luciana Parisi's keynote, 2019 Domenico Quaranta's keynote, 2019 Performances, 2018 Exhibition, 2018 Mario Klingemann, keynote speaker 2018 Pepe Vidal's keynote, 2018 Conference, 2018 Penousal Machado's keynote, 2017 Olia Lialina's keynote, 2017 Exhibition, 2017 Exhibition, 2017 Conference, 2016 Performances, 2016 Frieder Nake's keynote, 2016 Performances, 2015 William Latham's keynote, 2015 Performances, 2015 Conference, 2014 Exhibition, 2014 Olga Goriunova's keynote, 2014 Philip Galanter's work, exhibition, 2014 Exhibition, 2014 Alessandro Ludovico's keynote, 2013 Performances, 2013

 Call for papers, artworks, performances

-xCoAx 2024 calls for papers, artworks, performances and research works-in-progress by scholars, artists, performers and students working on any of its multi-disciplinary facets.
+xCoAx 2025 calls for papers, artworks, performances and research works-in-progress by scholars, artists, performers and students working on any of its multi-disciplinary facets.

 Papers